-If these behaviours are witnessed, the child/ren should be sent to a member of the Senior Leadership Team for a yellow card.
+If these behaviours are witnessed, the child/ren should be sent to a member of the Senior Leadership Team and the class teacher will record the incident in their behaviour file with a yellow card.
 A record of children receiving a yellow card will be kept in the Headteacher's Office.
-The first yellow card acts as a warning for the child and should be kept in the Headteacher's office - parents are not informed on this occasion (except in the case of bullying).
+The first yellow card acts as a warning for the child and should be kept in the Headteacher's office - parents are not informed on this occasion (except in the case of bullying or if another child was injured).
 If a child receives a second yellow card during a half term, the child's parents will be asked to come into school to discuss the ongoing problems and reminded of the next consequence; a third yellow card, equalling a red card; a red card means that a pupil will be excluded from school at lunchtimes for one week.
 Parents would need to arrange for the child to be supervised at home during this time.
 This is formally recorded as an exclusion and is reported to governors and to the local authority.
 At the end of each half term all yellow and red cards are destroyed by the child and Headteacher so there can be a 'new start', for the next term.

 At Red Row we recognise that there may be occasions where a child may place either themselves, another child or a member of staff in danger.
-In these extreme and unusual circumstances the HT or DHT will be sent for.
-At this time the child will be asked to accompany the HT or DHT to the school office where they will be offered a quiet space in which they can calm down and talk to staff.
+In these extreme and unusual circumstances the HT or AHT will be sent for.
+At this time the child will be asked to accompany the HT or aHT to the school office where they will be offered a quiet space in which they can calm down and talk to staff.
 If the child refuses to accompany the HT or DHT to the office then the school will follow the procedures that they have been advised to follow by LIST and council H&S team as follows: